echothrust/echofish/README.md

-You can find configuration samples, installation recipes and other usefull information in the contrib folder.
+You can find configuration samples, installation recipes and other usefull information in the `contrib/` folder.

-# Credits
-  * P.Athaks
-  * P.kotsiop